 "What's that?"
-Mort asked placing narrow reading glasses on his nose before peering at his menu.
+Mort asked placing narrow reading glasses on his nose and peering down his nose at his menu.

-"The Chicken Sub with fries.
+"The chicken sub with fries.
 It's a classic.
 And after, maybe a slice of banana cream pie."
 Robin said decisively, smacking the menu shut and placing it on the table in front of him.

 "Well, I'm gonna have the taco salad.
-The pie is all you, Rob.
+That pie is all you, Rob.
 Anyone interested in splitting some cheese sticks with me?"
 Gene smiled folding her menu shut and lowering it to watch Mort agonize over all the options.